2019 Chevrolet Malibu Trim Levels with Comparisons & Configurations.

 Chevy also gave the Malibu RS with a few interior upgrades.
 Unlike the lower LS trim, it comes standard with a power-adjustable driver's seat with lumbar.
 A leather-wrapped steering wheel and shift knob give you more reason to like the Malibu RS.

-Compare the Malibu RS vs LT Trim Levels.
+Compare the Malibu RS vs LT Trims.
 What is the difference?

 Although the Malibu LT doesn't look as sporty as the Malibu RS, it does benefit from LED running lights and taillights.
 Meanwhile, heated mirrors help you to quickly remove frost of cold days.
 A smaller set of 17-inch wheels also come equipped on the Malibu LT.